Demand for Enterprise Software Industry Grows as Cloud Computing Gains Momentum

 Market Segmentation

-The globalhas been segmented depending on the type, organization size, and vertical.
+The global Enterprise Software Industry has been segmented depending on the type, organization size, and vertical.

 The market, considering the type, includes Enterprise Resource Planning (ERP), Business Intelligence (BI), Supply Chain Management (SCM), Customer Relationship Management (CRM), Web Conferencing Collaboration, and others.